-German Peña grows coffee on finca El Roblar with his wife and two kids.
+German Peña grows coffee on Finca El Roblar with his wife and two kids.
 A great example of family working together on quality.
 German receives help with fertilization, cleaning and harvesting from his brothers-in-law, nephews and brothers, as well who live nearby the farm.

 When German was 14 years old, his family owned a coffee plantation which was located at lower altitude neighbouring their grandmother’s farm.
 His father sold that patch and left German a small plot of land.
 This is currently where El Roblar is located.
-In those times the farm had very basic forms of accomodation, no house and therefore having to sleeping a tent as they worked on the farm.
+In those times the farm had very basic forms of accomodation, no house and therefore having to sleep in a tent as they worked on the farm.
 Starting with no coffee trees on a farm and with quite low average temperatures.
 The land back then was only used for letting their animals wander around.

 He started working on the land, very judiciously, planting coffee, designing his plan to make the house.
 He finally moved to this farm 12 years ago.
 With time, little by little, he bought more lots to this farm from his father’s and neighbors’ to have everything under the same deed.
 During these years, he built a house and good infrastructure to process specialty coffees – including raised beds, a large canopy and table for pre-sorting before fermenting the coffee.